SandiCal/morrowplots/README.md

 [![R-CMD-check](https://github.com/SandiCal/morrowplots/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/SandiCal/morrowplots/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Use morrowplots to load, explore, and analyze nearly 150 years of ag data from the historic [Morrow Plots](https://aces.illinois.edu/research/history/morrow-plots) at the [University of Illinois Urbana-Champaign](https://illinois.edu/).
+Use morrowplots to load, explore, and analyze nearly 150 years of agricultural data from the historic [Morrow Plots](https://aces.illinois.edu/research/history/morrow-plots) at the [University of Illinois Urbana-Champaign](https://illinois.edu/).
 Data collection and formats have evolved over time, and this dataset was